RAJA-072/NEAL-WU-PORTFOLIO-WEBSITE/README.md

 7. [Contact](#contact)

 ## Introduction
 This website serves as a comprehensive portfolio showcasing my skills, projects, and professional experiences.
-It is designed to provide potential employers and collaborators with a clear and detailed understanding of my technical capabilities and past work
+It is designed to provide potential employers and collaborators with a clear and detailed understanding of my technical capabilities and past work.

 ## Features
 - **Home Page**: An overview of who I am and what I do.